smartWaqar/Hasklee/README.md

 # Hasklee
-A concolic testing engine for Haskell
+Hasklee is a concolic testing engine for Haskell which is implemented in python.

+Python Version: 2.7.13
+GHC Version: 7.10.2

+Program Consists of two files:

+     1. hsInstrumenter.py
+     2. hasKlee.py

-How to run:
+How to run the program:
-Put input filename in hsInstrumenter.py

-> python hsInstrumnter_v2.py
+> python hsInstrumnter_v2.py inputFileName
 > python hasKlee_v2.py

+Note: hsInstrumenter require input filename.

+The code in this directory supports funtions which supports:

+    - Arbitrary level of nestedes.
+    - One variable,  which by convention is named x1 in the parent function.

+There are two other directories:
+     - multivariable
+     - examples

+Multivariable directory contains the program which support multivarialbe functions.
-3 example files:
+Examples directory contains 3 example input files.
- 1. src.hs
- 2. guard.hs
- 3. guard2.hs